lixilinx/psgd_tf/README.md

 *Diagonal preconditioner*: this reduces to the [equilibration preconditioner](https://arxiv.org/abs/1502.04390).
 The closed-form solution is available, and its implementation is trivial.
 #### Kronecker product preconditioners
 For matrix parameters, we can have a left and a right preconditioner on its gradient.
 [This paper](https://openreview.net/forum?id=Bye5SiAqKX) discusses the design of such preconditioners in detail.
 Either the left or the right preconditioner can be a dense (resembles feature whitening), or a normalization (similar to batch normalization), or a scaling preconditioner.
 The code can switch to the right implementations by checking the dimensions of each preconditioner.
+Input signature with default dtype=float32 is used to avoid unnecessary retracing.

 For example, a left or right preconditioner with dimension [*N*, *N*] is dense; [2, *N*] is for normalization; and [1, *N*] for scaling.
 But, there is ambiguity when *N*=2 (a [2, 2] preconditioner can be either a dense or normalization type).
 Here, we always assume that a squared preconditioner is dense.

 ### Implemented demos with classic problems
 *hello_psgd.py*: eager execution example of PSGD on Rosenbrock function minimization.

 *mnist_with_lenet5.py*: demonstration of PSGD on convolutional neural network training with the classic LeNet5 for MNIST digits recognition.
-With multiple runs, PSGD is likely to achieve test classification error rate below 0.7%, which is considerably lower than those first order optimization methods.
+With multiple runs, PSGD is likely to achieve test classification error rate below 0.7%, which is considerably lower than other optimization methods like SGD, momentum, Adam, KFAC, etc.

 *lstm_with_xor_problem.py*: demonstration of PSGD on gated recurrent neural network training with the delayed XOR problem proposed in the original [LSTM paper](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory).
 Note that neither LSTM nor the vanilla RNN can solve this 'simple' problem with first order optimization method.
 PSGD is likely to solve it with either the LSTM or the simplest vanilla RNN (check the [archived code](https://github.com/lixilinx/psgd_tf/releases/tag/1.3) for more details).
 It successes in most of the runs with the given parameter settings.